-(1) Includes (i) 145,000,000 shares which will be sold in this offering at an offering price of \$3.51 per share for net proceeds of approximately \$488.3 million after deducting the underwriters' commission and estimated offering expenses of approximately \$250 thousand and (ii) the private offering to Annaly of 15,398,230 shares of our common stock in a private offering immediately after this offering at the same price per share as the price per share of this public offering.
+- (2) Includes (i) 235,000,000 shares which will be sold in this offering at an offering price of \$3.00 per share for net proceeds of approximately \$674.8 million after deducting the underwriters' commission and estimated offering expenses of approximately \$250,000 and (ii) the private offering to Annaly of 24,955,752 shares of our common stock in a private offering immediately after this offering at the same price per share as the price per share in this public offering.
 The shares sold to Annaly will be sold at the offering price without payment of any underwriters' commission.
-See "Use of Proceeds."

-(2) Does not include the underwriters' option to purchase or place up to 21,750,000 additional shares.
+See "Use of Proceeds." - (3) Does not include the underwriters' option to purchase or place up to 35,250,000 additional shares. - (4) Includes 2,195 shares of restricted common stock granted pursuant to our equity incentive plan as of December 31, 2008, which were forfeited or cancelled subsequent to December 31, 2008.